List of American cast-iron cookware manufacturers: Stargazer Cast Iron

+The Field Company

+Founded in 2015, manufactures and sells smoother, lighter cast-iron skillets.
+Made in America.

 FINEX Cast Iron Cookware Company

 Founded in 2012, FINEX is based in Portland, Oregon, and manufactures cast-iron cookware in the US.
+The company was founded by a local technology entrepreneur, Dr. Ron Khormaei, and a long-time cast iron enthusiast, Mike Whitehead.
 The company introduced several new concepts through a successful KickStarter Campaign in 2013.
 In August 2019, Lodge announced acquisition of FINEX.
+The brand continues with its HQ in Portland and offers a wide selection of skillets, grills, and Dutch Ovens.

 Smithey Ironware Company

 Founded in 2015, the Smithey Ironware Company manufactures cast-iron skillets (10-inch and 12-inch) in Charleston, South Carolina.

 Butter Pat Industries

 Founded in 2013, Butter Pat Industries manufactures smooth cast-iron skillets, without machining, milling or grinding in Easton, Maryland.
+The company is currently in the middle of being acquired by YETI as of 2023.

 Challenger Breadware

 Founded in 2016, Challenger Breadware's upside-down Dutch ovens are manufactured in Wisconsin and are designed for baking bread in a home oven.

 Modern-day importers

 Several companies import cast-iron cookware of Chinese manufacture and market these products in America.
 Known American marketers of Chinese cast-iron cooking equipment include Bayou Classic, Camp Chef, Coleman, Lodge enameled pans, Old Mountain, The Windmill Cast Iron and Texsport.
+There is also a cast-iron manufacturer in Colombia named Victoria Cookware.
+Originally producing metal toys and decorative items, the company transitioned into the production of cast iron skillets, griddles, Dutch ovens, tortilla presses, and various cast iron accessories with a broad distribution in the US.